• Skip to primary navigation

 • Storage: Store in an airtight container at room temperature for up to 2 weeks.

-• Gluten Free: substitute the all purpose flour with your preferred gluten free flour.
+• Gluten Free: swap all-purpose flour for your preferred gluten-free flour.

-• Recommended Recipes: Thinking of making a cookie gifting box?
-This recipe pairs well with the following small bites: Coconut Ice, White Chocolate Cranberry Cookies, Orange Cranberry Biscotti, Vanilla Fudge, Candy Cane Shortbread.
+• Recommended Pairings: Thinking of making a cookie gifting box?
+This recipe pairs well with the following: Coconut Ice, White Chocolate Cranberry Cookies, Orange Cranberry Biscotti, Vanilla Fudge, Candy Cane Shortbread.

 About Bake Angel